 The New Orleans Saints made it to the playoffs for the first time in 1987.
 And they did it again in 2000.

-The Dome Patrol plays home games at the Mercedes-Benze Superdome in downtown New Orleans, Louisiana.
-The facility seats 73,208 football fan.
+The Dome Patrol plays home games at the Mercedes-Benz Superdome in downtown New Orleans, Louisiana.
+The facility seats 73,208 football fans.
 And it is expandable to seat 76,468 fans.

 After Hurricane Katrina devastated their stadium, however, the owner of the New Orleans Saints considered leaving New Orleans.

-Most noteworthy, New Orleans is a world-renowned party town.
+Most noteworthy, the Big Easy is a world-renowned party town.
 Not only that, with its mild winters, New Orleans has hosted more than its fair share of Super Bowls.

 The following sports bars are considered friendly to the Who Dat Nation.
-In fact, some of them are full-fledged New Orleans Saints hangouts.
+But always call ahead to make sure they are still open and will show the game.

 - Mannings Sports Bar & Grill – Harrah’s Casino Hotel, 519 Fulton Street, New Orleans, Louisiana.
 Telephone: (504) 593-8072.